-A growth blog about digital marketing and design
+A simple blog about digital marketing and design

 The problem is this: people associate graphic designers with the tools they use.
 And that devalues the designer (and Design at large).
 Just because you can use Photoshop and mash pixels, doesn’t mean you’re a designer.

 There are easy ways to improve landing pages, increase conversion, and lower your cost per lead.
 Small improvements in landing page performance lead to significant increases in ROI.

 You don’t have to start over!
 You can apply content upgrades and user experience enhancements to your existing website for better results in no time.

 On-page SEO and technical optimization aren’t crucial to rankings anymore.
 It’s no longer about individual keywords.
 But having a keyword strategy is still as relevant as ever.